marcel-gohsen/user-simulation-api/README.md

 ## Instructions for Organizers

+> Note: The following instructions assume that the API is deployed at `localhost:8888/simulation`.
+This is likely going to change when the API is deployed in practice and the documentation for participants has to be adjusted accordingly.

 ### Configuring Topics and User Simulators

 To configure a new shared task, the `shared_task.shared_task.SharedTask` class has to be implemented.
 The class is defined as shown below.